reversearrow/Hacker-News/README.md

 # Udacity 60fps Course Samples

-**Please note: this code is intended for you to hone your debugging skills.
-It contains a lot of code that you should not use in production!**

 This is a simple web app that shows the top stories from [Hacker News](https://news.ycombinator.com/news) via [its API](http://blog.ycombinator.com/hacker-news-api).

 Unfortunately it has a bunch of performance issues, such as: